xavierog/moulti/Documentation.md

 ## Installation

-Moulti is available as a Python package on PYPI and can thus be installed using `pip` or, more conveniently, `pipx`:
+Moulti is available as a Python package on PyPI and can thus be installed using `pip` or, more conveniently, `pipx`:

 ```shell
 pipx install moulti